casperpanduro/burgercolor/README.md

 It is very IMPORTANT that the selector has a background color attached to it, because the script detects the backgound color values of the selectors.

 ## The result
+When scrolling over a LIGHT background, the body will have the class: .bg-detect-light When scrolling over a DARK background, the body will have the class: .bg-detect-dark

+From here you can style whatever by the classes from the body